universal-vue/docs/plugins/README.md

 ## UVue

-To install a plugin, write in your `uvue.config.js`:
+To use an UVue plugin, write in your `uvue.config.js`:

 ```js
 export default {